Sponsored by Karunda Skyrail Rainforest Cableway

-If your nerves are up to it you have a glass bottom floor, and gorgeous views down to the varying vibrant shades of green of the canopy in varying vibrant shades of green.
+If your nerves are up to it, it’s definitely worth paying the extra, as you have beautiful views down to the varying vibrant shades of green of the canopy in varying vibrant shades of green.

 Red Peak Station

-Check for times for free ranger guided tours so you can learn a little more about the flora and fauna of the area.
+Check for times for free ranger-guided tours so you can learn a little more about the flora and fauna of the area.